-Kenya Unveils Plans For Nationwide E-Bike Scheme
+Kenya unveils plans for nationwide e-bike scheme

-(MENAFN- Gulf Times) Kenya unveiled yesterday plans to roll out electric motorbikes across the country under a green transport scheme to reduce carbon emissions and pollution.
+Kenya unveiled Friday plans to roll out electric motorbikes across the country under a green transport scheme to reduce carbon emissions and pollution.

 President William Ruto announced the initiative with African startup Spiro just days before he hosts the first Africa Climate Summit in the Kenyan capital Nairobi next week.